|

 Here's Belinda with our friend Bob in the Pit Stop Café at Legoland

-at other theme parks, it was a matter of 'up and down the rows to find a
+like at other theme parks, it was a matter of 'up and down the rows' to

 |